Homological mirror symmetry for the quartic surface: Computations in Fukaya categories

 Since all Lagrangian submanifolds involved are exact, there are real-valued action functionals for all the Floer cochain groups involved, so that in the relevant complex \eqref{eq:total-cone} one can introduce an $\R$-filtration by the values of the action.
 Its acyclicity is then proved by a spectral sequence argument.
 Briefly, one replaces the $\R$-filtration by a $\Z$-subfiltration, which divides the action values into intervals of some suitably chosen small size $\epsilon>0$.
 After passing to the associated graded space of the filtration, one finds that the Floer differentials $\mu^1$ and the terms $\mu^2(h(a_2),a_1)$, $\mu^3(k,a_2,a_1)$ disappear, while the remaining terms $\mu^2(a_2,a_1)$ and $\mu^2(k,b)$ make the complex exact, hence acyclic.
-For this to work, some care needs to be observed when choosing the map $\tau_L$ and the cochain level representatives for $k$ and $h$, see \cite[Chapter 3]{seidel01} for details.
+For this to work, some care needs to be observed when choosing the map $\tau_L$ and the cochain level representatives for $k$ and $h$.
+A more conceptual but slightly more complicated version of this argument is to first introduce another chain complex quasi-isomorphic to \eqref{eq:total-cone}, and then prove that that one is acyclic; this is carried out in detail in \cite[Section 17]{seidel04}, leading to \cite[Corollary 17.17]{seidel04} which is equivalent to our Proposition \ref{th:exact-sequence-1}.

 We now turn to the consequences of Proposition \ref{th:exact-sequence-1}, combining arguments from \cite{seidel04} with the notion of negative graded symplectic automorphisms introduced in Section \ref{sec:negativity}.